A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations

-It is a popular criterion to measure the importance of weight (or filter, channel, etc.) by evaluating the loss change of the network with and without it.
-For simplicity, we take filter importance evaluation as an example.
-Since reevaluating the whole network's performance after removing filters one by one is nontrivial, some researchers (\cite{you2019gate,nonnenmacher2022sosp,liu2021group}) approximate a filter's importance in a Taylor expansion based way.
+It is a widely used criterion to measure the importance of a weight (or filter, neuron, etc.) by evaluating the loss change of the network with and without it.
+The loss change is usually approximated in a Taylor expansion-based way, such as \cite{you2019gate,nonnenmacher2022sosp,liu2021group,ma2023llmpruner,fang2023structural,ouderaa2024llm}.

-\textbf{The first-Order Taylor expansion} is the most commonly used method for measuring the loss change.
-The loss change with a small perturbation at $\mathbf{w}$ is defined as follows:
+\textbf{The first-order Taylor expansion} is the most commonly used method for measuring the loss change.
+The loss change with a small perturbation at $W$ is defined as follows:

-For example, GBN \cite{you2019gate} introduces the scaling factors $\boldsymbol{\lambda}$ to the BN and exploits the first-order Taylor expansion to estimate the loss change $\Delta \mathcal{L}$ caused by setting some scaling factors to zero as follows:
+For example, \citet{you2019gate} introduce scaling factors $\boldsymbol{\lambda}$ to the BN and exploits the first-order Taylor expansion to estimate the loss change $\Delta \mathcal{L}$ caused by setting some scaling factors to zero as follows:

 where $R_{1}(\boldsymbol{\lambda})$ is the Lagrange remainder.
 The importance score of the $i$-th filter is defined as

 where $\lambda_{i}$ is the scalar factor of the $i$-th filter.